Heat causes dozens of medical emergencies across all ages in Spokane

 The heat is a risk to people across demographic groups, and will remain dangerous even as it dips below triple digits.

-As of Thursday afternoon, the county medical examiner suspected seven people had died from heat-related causes, though said autopsies needed to be completed to be certain.
+As of Friday morning, the county medical examiner suspected 11 people had died from heat-related causes, though said autopsies needed to be completed to be certain.

 "It’s certainly disappointing, but honestly with a population as large as ours – well over 500,000 in Spokane County – that number is not necessarily a surprise," said Spokane Fire Chief Brian Schaeffer.
 "We knew that this heat wave was going to have profound impacts."